 This style championed the idea that the open space around the sculptural components was more important than the solid form.
 It rejected the traditional narrative ideals of Henry Moore and replaced modelling, hand carving and natural forms with the welding together of ready-made elements of industrially produced steel.

 Unlike James Rogers' construction, Robertson-Swann’s work is refined and precise.
-His use of a satin-finished automotive paint draws the components together so the eye does not rest on one particular element, but engages the whole without distraction.
-He prefers to maintain a vision of newness rather than allow a patina to develop and distract.
+His use of a satin-finished automotive paint draws the components together so the eye does not rest on one particular section, but engages the whole without distraction.
+He prefers to maintain a vision of newness rather than allow a patina to develop, and distract.

 The Michael Birt Gardens (map ref.
 C23)

 245 x 250 x 95 cms

 Commissioned with funds from the U Committee, 1992

 In contrast to Robertson-Swann's work where the juxtaposed planes carry the eye over and around the shaped surfaces, the linear components of Parousia determine the extent to which the eye moves inside and outside the sculpture, by articulating the inner void and defining the outer space.